Data-Driven-World/Data-Driven-World.github.io/_Notes/Graph_Search.md

 ## Depth-First Search

 There is another kind of search that can be done on a graph.
-This is called **depth-first** search.
+This is called **depth-first** search (DFS).
 As the name implies, this algorithm explores the neighbouring vertices in a depth-wise manner.
+DFS is used in topological sorting, scheduling problems, cycle detection in graph and solving puzzles with only one solution such as finding a path in a maze or solving a sudoku puzzle.
 Let's illustrate this with the same graph as we have seen previously.

 ### (C)ases